plackyhacker/plackyhacker.github.io/binary/shellcode-execution.md

 We have a shellcode buffer, and a reference to it.

-**Note:** I could have looked for a code cave within the binary or another module and wrte the shellcode to it using the arbitrary write, I might look at that another time and examine what mitigations might prevent this.
+**Note:** I could have looked for a code cave within the binary or another module and write the shellcode to it using the arbitrary write, I might look at that another time and examine what mitigations might prevent this.

 ## Arbitrarily Writing a ROP Chain

-I am using a different approach to that I used in the last post to write the ROP chain, I am going to use the arbitrary write.
-Not only is this a technique that we sometimes rely upon but I also have a valid reason for doing this.

-I would like to know the address of the allocated buffer.
-I am going to write a string to it for use in the `GetProcAddress` call:
+I am using a different approach to what I used in the last post to write the ROP chain, I am going to use the arbitrary write.
+Not only is this a technique that we sometimes rely upon but I also have a valid reason for doing this: I would like to know the address of the allocated buffer as I am going to write a string to it for use in the `GetProcAddress` call:

 ```c
 // allocate to the general buffer for our rop chian ----------------------------------------------